gpdowney/lightweightLSAT/docs/how-to-study/pitfalls.md

 !!! example "more example takeaways"

     === "too specific"
-        > "On questions that deal with electromagnetism, make sure to not confuse alternating and direct current."
+        > On questions that deal with electromagnetism, make sure to not confuse alternating and direct current.

         Too specific takeaways are unhelpful because, the content of the LSAT doesn't repeat.
         This distinction will not matter on the actual test you take.